RepRapLtd/Word-frequency/README.md

 Finally there is a list of words that don't appear in English at all.
 These are usually things like foreign words or typos.

+If I get a chance I'll add a bit that allows you to detect rare words that are used close together, so if you've used "frock" twice in thirty lines, it'll tell you.

 This needs the Python 3 wordfreq package from here: https://github.com/rspeer/wordfreq

 'The Red Headed League' (including a few typos) is included as a test text.
 To run the program: